Rebiss/ECMAScript-TC39/RAND/README.md

 ```
   1. m and c are relatively prime,
-  2. a-1 is divisible by all prime factors of {\displaystyle m} m,
+  2. a-1 is divisible by all prime factors of m,
-  3. a-1 is divisible by 4 if {\displaystyle m} m is divisible by 4.
+  3. a-1 is divisible by 4 if m is divisible by 4.
 ```

 These three requirements are referred to as the Hull–Dobell Theorem.